 Table 1.
-Number and species of birds tested in the surveillance programme for avian influenza in wild birds in 2017.
+Number and species of birds tested in the surveillance programme for avian influenza in wild birds in 2018.

 Since 2009, the total number of samples collected in the surveillance programme for avian influenza in wild birds was greatly reduced.
 In addition, suspension of the programme from 2010 to 2015 impedes the study of temporal trends in AI prevalence in wild birds at annual intervals.
-However, the prevalence of AI infection amongst wild birds tested in 2017 was the lowest since the surveillance programme started in 2009 (Figure 2) (10, 11, 12).
+However, the prevalence of AI infection amongst wild birds tested in 2018 was relatively low compared to the prevalence in 2009-2010, but slightly higher than in 2016-2017.
+(Figure 2) (10, 11, 12).

 Figure 1.
-Map showing regions of wild bird sampling during the 2017 surveillance programme for avian influenza in wild birds.
+Map showing regions of wild bird sampling during the 2018 surveillance programme for avian influenza in wild birds.
 Red colour marks counties were birds positive for influenza A were sampled, whereas pink colour marks counties with only negative results.

 Figure 2.
-Prevalence of influenza A virus in ducks and gulls in the surveillance programme for avian influenza in wild birds from 2005-2017.
+Prevalence of influenza A virus in ducks and gulls in the surveillance programme for avian influenza in wild birds from 2005-2018.